Can Psoriasis Be Helped by Cannabis?

 Skin Cell Growth Reduction

 If something could slow the production of new skin cells, psoriasis would be effectively combated.
-Luckily, something can: cannabis.
+Luckily, some believe something can: cannabis.
 A 2013 study demonstrated that signaling through the CB1 receptor can effectively slow the production of the body’s most common skin cell type – the epidermal keratinocytes.

 Cannabinoids, such as THC, bind to the CB1 receptor, leading to the body response of reduced skin cell growth and thus the prevention of outbreaks.